 The College of Liberal Arts and Social Sciences (CLASS) offers programs that provide broad-based learning in a variety of subjects to develop your critical thinking abilites, communication skills, work experience and community involvement.
 Our highly qualified professors teach in small classroom settings and take the time to get to know you as an individual.
-They will encourage you to express yourself creatively in an environment that is challengning yet supportive.
+They will encourage you to express yourself creatively in an environment that is challenging yet supportive.

-The programs of fine arts and languages & humanities, comprise the Department of Liberal Arts.
+The programs of fine arts and health education & humanities, comprise the Department of Liberal Arts.
 These programs encompass the varied disciplines of English language and literature, foreign languages, religious and philosophical studies, humanities, music, art, speech, and theater.You are offered a wealth of activities and experiences at SSU that let you expand your horizons in the arts, regardless of your major.

-Examples include "Estuary," a publicaiton that features student art, poetry, and other writings.
-"The Players by the Sea" is an organized theater group that has been recognized locally for its outstanding offerings.
+Examples include: "The Players by the Sea", an organized theater group that has been recognized locally for its outstanding offerings.
 The Marching Tiger Band is a campus tradition that includes all of the pageantry and precision expected of those who don the blue and orange uniform and is one of only a number of opportunities for studentss to display their musical talents.

-Offers courses leading to the baccalaureate degree (B.A.) with a concentration in one of three areas: Print Journalism; Public Relations and Advertising, and Audio and Video Production..
+Offers courses leading to the Bachelor of Arts with a concentration in one of three areas: Print Journalism, Public Relations and Advertising, and Audio and Video Production.
 Minor programs are available in English and several other disciplines within the university.

 The department offers courses in desktop publishing, photojournalism, radio and television production, public relations, non-linear editing, web design, and advertising copy writing.
 Students will have many opportunities before graduation to develop professional skills.
 We offer a fully functioning television production studio and control room; WHCJ-FM, the university's radio station and Tiger's Roar, SSU's award-winning student newspaper.
 We also offer public relations and advertising experience both in and out of the classroom through internships, volunteer opportunities and classroom projects.